kenhanscombe/ukbproject/README.md

 ![build](https://github.com/kenhanscombe/ukbproject/workflows/build/badge.svg)

-A python CLI to setup a UK Biobank (UKB) project.
+A python CLI to setup a UK Biobank (UKB) project folder.

-**Important: At the moment, because default paths are specific to the KCL HPC cluster, this CLI is only useful for UKB-approved KCL reasearchers and their collaborators, with an account on the Rosalind HPC cluster.
-This python3 project is in alpha development.**
+**Important: This CLI is only useful for UKB-approved KCL reasearchers and their collaborators, with an account on the Rosalind or CREATE HPC clusters.**

 <br>